LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/token.md

 Once users are redirected back to the application with the code from LivePerson's Identity Service, the application will need to retrieve a token in order to access LiveEngage services.
 This is a request which enables retrieving that token.

-This request should be made after obtaining code from the [authorize request](/le-applications-authorization-methods-authorization-request.html).
+This request should be made after obtaining the code from the [authorize request](/le-applications-authorization-methods-authorization-request.html) as it is needed to create the access token.

 ### Request